anniehedgpeth/anniehedgpeth.github.io/_posts/2016-07-02-inspec-and-me.markdown

 *"Wait, what?!
 A developer on the security team?!"*

 Well, why not?
 This person would still need to understand security at a deep level, but their main objective would be to understand the language of both worlds and bring them together.
-DevOps would serve a support function, but since Security would still need to be in control of the audit process, this person would bring the necessary additional skillset for automation and how to drive it.
+DevOps would serve a support function, but since Security would still need to be in control of the audit process, this person would bring the necessary additional skill-set for automation and how to drive it.

 Because this gives Security the ability to focus on higher level security matters, the cost of hiring on another person to fill this role is a no-brainer to me.
 It totally takes their company to the next level of security and compliance.